 Pupils will follow the AQA Separate Science or Combined Science route with Biology, Chemistry and Physics being taught as individual subjects within both.
 All science courses are linear, with all examinations taken in Year 11.
-It is expected that pupils will be completing compulsory practical work throughout the course, with practical skills examined within the written papers.
+Pupils will be completing compulsory practical work throughout the course, with practical skills examined within the written papers.

 Pupils may be offered Higher or Foundation examination routes.
 All routes lead to the award of GCSE Science, the equivalent of two GCSE grades.
+It should be noted that A level Science courses are designed to follow on from Combined Science routes.